Karena-417/karena_hong/README.md

 Business and Data Analytics Trainee<br>
 March to September 2022<br>

-•	Hackathon: Apply Human-Centered Design Thinking
+•	Hackathon: Apply Human-Centered Design Thinking <br>
-•	Problem statement: KrisShop faces challenges in striking balance between service efficiency and injecting personalized experience at various customer touch points, which is key to preserve the premium SIA brand
+•	Problem statement: KrisShop faces challenges in striking balance between service efficiency and injecting personalized experience at various customer touch points, which is key to preserve the premium SIA brand <br>
-•	Recommendation: Provide round-the-clock customer service by designing UX based on KrisShop client persona
+•	Recommendation: Provide round-the-clock customer service by designing UX based on KrisShop client persona <br>
-•	Capstone: Apply Machine Learning technique (Market Basket Analysis)
+•	Capstone: Apply Machine Learning technique (Market Basket Analysis) <br>
-•	Problem statement: SaladStop has recently implemented price change on its menu, and hence would like to understand the impact of price change
+•	Problem statement: SaladStop has recently implemented price change on its menu, and hence would like to understand the impact of price change <br>
-•	Recommendation: Implement salad bundles based on popular pairing
+•	Recommendation: Implement salad bundles based on popular pairing <br> <br>

+Beacon Consulting Pte Ltd, Research Department <br>
+Research Analyst/Project Manager <br>
+November 2019 – February 2022 <br>

+•	Spearheaded research projects (quantitative and qualitative studies) within tight schedule by observing time management and reinforcing self-discipline <br>
+•	Executed Rollout Plans to share timeline and manage budget, designed questionnaire to meet the research objectives, programmed online surveys, recruitment of fieldworkers, conducted briefing for auditors and surveyors, managed quota monitoring to collect responses that are fair representation of population, performed quality check to preserve data integrity <br>
+•	Leveraged on efficient tools and social media to enhance data collection rate <br>
+•	Implemented KPI-tracking mechanism and derived staff incentive package to motivate fieldworkers and increase call statistics <br>
+•	Conducted regular coaching session to mentor the new Research Assistants, fieldworkers and interns to maintain their momentum <br>
+•	Conducted data cleaning (missing data and outliers), data coding of verbatims, report charting and report writing <br>
+•	Performed code documentation (README) <br>
+•	Presented research findings and recommendations to external stakeholders <br>
+•	Organised Internal and External Post Project Reviews with internal and external stakeholders to reflect on areas for improvement <br>
+•	Highlighted complimentary measures that are applicable on subsequent projects <br> <br>

+Achievement: Promoted to Project Manager in 2021 <br>
+Reason for leaving: Pursued further study at BCR RISE by March 2022 <br>

 <!-- EXPERIENCE Section Ends -->